MicrosoftDocs/customer-insights/ci-docs/data/real-time-web-personalization.md

 1. Select the table that identifies an unknown profile to merge it with a known profile.
 For example, the source table 'LoyaltySignUps' in Customer Insights - Data uses 'LoyaltyId' as the primary key, which uniquely identifies a customer in that table.
 To identify and merge unknown and known profiles, the system needs to know the 'LoyaltyId' of the visitor when they authenticate on your website.
 This is done by calling the 'SetUser' function.

 1. Define the *setUser* function on your website.
 Typically, you only define this function on the page that authenticates visitors.
+The *identifier* is the visitor ID.
+For example, Loyalty1.

    ```
    <script>